Kâtibim: Movie adaptations

 Alongside Ayla, Zeki Müren's recording of Kâtibim was also very popular.
 Müren appeared as an actor in the 1968 film "Kâtip (Üsküdar'a Giderken)" directed by Ülkü Erakalın, in which his recording played an important role and which became very popular in Turkey and the Turkish diaspora.

-Adaptations from around the world
+Versions from around the world

 Many versions of the song can be found in countries neighboring Turkey and beyond, usually with entirely different lyrics.
 A documentary film entitled Whose is this song? and an international youth project called Everybody's Song documented many of these versions.